JihwanMyung/LocoBox/README.md

 The following Python versions are used: Python 3.7.0, Pyserial 3.4

+The LcomotorBox (LocoBox) GUI interface has been optimized for Windows, macOS, and Linux (tested on Ubuntu).

 ### Installation

 Download Arduino .ino file and Python3 .py file.
 Upload .ino to Arduino microcontroller using Arduino software.